-“And a river went out of Eden to water the garden, and from there it divided and became four riverheads.
+“And a river went out of Eden to water the garden, and from there it divided and became four river heads.
 The name of the first is Pishon, it is the one surrounding the entire land of Ḥawilah, where there is gold.
 And the gold of that land is good.
 Bdellium is there, and the shoham stone.
 And the name of the second river is Gihon, it is the one surrounding the entire land of Kush.
 And the name of the third river is Hiddeqel, it is the one which goes toward the east of Ashshur.
-And the fourth river is the Euphrates.
-Genesis 2:10-14 KJV.
+And the fourth river is the Euphrates” (Genesis 2:10-14 KJV).

 Pishon is a word that means “push” or “spring about.”
-This river more than likely was a spring and then formed a delta… The next river was called the Gihon, which comes from the word gia which means to burst forth!
+This river more than likely was a spring and then formed a delta.
+The next river was called the Gihon, which comes from the word gia which means to burst forth!
 World book and other sources refer to it as gushing!

-Last and as the old adage goes, not least, comes the river that we all need prophetically the most, the Euphrates.
+Last and as the adage goes, not least, comes the river that we all need prophetically the most, the Euphrates.
 According to Abarim publications, parat means fruitful!

-“The Euphrates is the single most dominant river of the bible, even more, dominant than the Nile.
+“The Euphrates is the single most dominant river of the Bible, even more, dominant than the Nile.
 In the book of Genesis, it is called parat.
-The name Euphrates means the good parat; bountiful.
-Jones’ dictionary translates with fruitfulness.
+The name Euphrates means the good parat; bountiful” Jones’ dictionary translates with fruitfulness.

 Did you catch that?
 Bountiful and fruitfulness.

-You say, “when Bonnie?”
+You say, “when Tekoa?”
 When will this blessing happen?
-Well, first we must read the verses before and after. “strengthen the feeble hands, steady the knees that give way; say to those with fearful hearts, “be strong, do not fear; your YAH will come, He will come with vengeance; with divine retribution, he will come to save you.”
-Then will the eyes of the blind be opened and the ears of the deaf unstopped.”
-Isaiah 35:3-5.
+Well, first we must read the verses before and after. “strengthen the feeble hands, steady the knees that give way; say to those with fearful hearts, “be strong, do not fear; Your God will come, He will come with vengeance; with divine retribution, he will come to save you.”
+Then will the eyes of the blind be opened and the ears of the deaf unstopped” ( Isaiah 35:3-5 NIV).

 By the way, that word ransomed means to obtain the release of a (prisoner) by making a payment demanded.
 Thank you, Yeshua Messiah!

 One of my friends had me thinking about water yesterday.
 She said that while having Bible study, a young man asked her what living water was.
 Do you remember the woman at the well who had a zillion husbands (actually five) and the man she was living with wasn’t her husband?
 She more than likely had a few husbands die just as Ruth and Tamar did.
 She walked miles to lug heavy pitchers of water back to her home from the community well.
-Yeshua said, “But whosoever drinks of the water that I shall give him shall never thirst; but the water that I shall give him shall be in him a well of water springing up into everlasting life.”
-John 4:14.
+Yeshua said, “But whosoever drinks of the water that I shall give him shall never thirst; but the water that I shall give him shall be in him a well of water springing up into everlasting life” (John 4:14 KJV).

 The woman at the well began to get religious with Yeshua.
 She began to tell Him about how to worship, where to worship, and who has the best doctrine and denominational teachings.
 She said, “Our ancestors worshiped on this mountain, but you Jews claim that the place where we must worship is in Jerusalem.”
 John 4:20.
 Yeah, after He tells her He has water that causes one to never thirst, she tells him that she can see He is a prophet, but she and her people worshipped on the mountain.
 Did you hear what she said?
 She said her and her people worshipped!
 Yes indeed, she knew about worship and what the correct form of worship was.
 She insisted that she knew the right mountain to do it on (sarcasm).
 Jesus/ Yeshua sets her straight.

 He say’s to her, “You worship what you do not know; we worship what we know, for salvation is from the Jews.
-But the hour is coming, and is now here when the true worshipers will worship the father in spirit and truth, for the father is seeking such people to worship him.
-John 4:22-23).
+But the hour is coming, and is now here when the true worshipers will worship the Father in spirit and truth, for the father is seeking such people to worship him” (John 4:22-23).